ItsJuniorDias/GoFinances/README.md

 ### Tools
 - **Expo** and a set of tools that help in development
-- **Styled-component** to work with customizable components and also using the Theming part
+- **Styled-component** to work with customizable components and also using the Theming part of styled component
 - **Typescript** as a development language facilitating the definition of types